-Overtime grants for occupant protection, impaired driving and speed enforcement will be provided by the TSO in FY 2014 to the law enforcement agencies listed in Table 4.
+Overtime grants for occupant protection, distracted driving, impaired driving, and underage drinking will be provided by the TSO in FY 2015 to the law enforcement agencies listed in Table 4.

 Note: To avoid duplication of city population counts in the total calculation, city counts were excluded when the county in which the PD is located is also participating (the county population is inclusive of the city population).